Menu

 Conservation Evidence

-We are delighted to announce that we have recently collaborated with the Conservation Evidence Project, a University of Cambridge initiative, to become one of their Evidence Champions.
+We are delighted to be an Evidence Champion of the Conservation Evidence Project, a University of Cambridge initiative.
 The Conservation Evidence Project (www.conservationevidence.com) summarises the scientific evidence on different conservation interventions that people have carried out, all around the world.
 Their work so far includes comprehensive information on the conservation of mammals, birds, bees, frogs and forests.
 There is also information on work relating to many other taxa and in the next few years detailed work on other taxa will be added.
 For some projects, there will not yet be relevant evidence on the Conservation Evidence website; we encourage you to consult other evidence if available, but this will not prejudice your application.

 Crucially, this information is made freely available, so anyone can read it and see what has worked – and what hasn’t.
 However, some conservation groups are still not using the available science, meaning they may not be as effective as they could be in conserving nature.
 As an Evidence Champion, PTES is keen to fund experimental conservation work, which tests actions that are undertaken in order to prove what does and what doesn’t work.